mirage/mirage-www/tmpl/wiki/mirage-www.md

 ## Building a Xen kernel

 We're now ready to build a Xen kernel.
-This can use eithr FAT or a builtin crunch (to avoid the need for an external block device).
+This can use either FAT or a builtin crunch (to avoid the need for an external block device).
 The latter is the default, for simplicity's sake.